-This Penne alla Vodka Pasta Bake is a hearty, rich spin on classic Italian comfort food.
-Creamy, velvety tomato-based vodka sauce, layers of spinach, red pepper and chicken with a cheesy top make this pasta bake unforgettable!
+This Penne alla Vodka Pasta Bake has a creamy, velvety sauce, layers of spinach, red pepper and chicken – it's unforgettable!

 How to make this pasta bake